Navigating Securities Regulation

 - Ontario Centres of Excellence’s Market Readiness Program

 While innovation can offer great investment opportunities, it also comes with unknowns and risks.
-The OSC’s Investor Office provides information that can assist Canadians in making informed investment decisions.
+The OSC’s Investor Office provides resources that can assist Canadians in making informed investment decisions on its investor website, GetSmarterAboutMoney.ca.
 Fintech-related resources include:

-Many ideas go beyond borders.
-We work with other regulators to improve access to opportunities for both fintechs and investors on a national and international level.
+Technological innovation transcends borders; therefore we work with other regulators to improve access to opportunities for both Fintech firms and investors on a national and international level.

 CSA Regulatory Sandbox

-Similar to OSC LaunchPad, the CSA Regulatory Sandbox provides fintechs with an opportunity to test their products, services and applications on a time-limited basis – but throughout the Canadian market.
-The OSC is an active and key partner in this sandbox.
+The CSA Regulatory Sandbox provides fintech firms with an opportunity to test their products, services and applications on a time-limited throughout the Canadian market.

 International cooperation agreements

-We have agreements with financial regulators in other countries to make it easier for Ontario-based innovators to attract and do business with investors around the globe.
+We have agreements with international financial regulators to make it easier for Ontario-based innovators to attract and do business with investors around the globe.

 Publications, research and presentations